Shaifhassan/Capston-Project---RBS/International Master in Tourism and Hospitality Management/7_2_The Market_Targert Market.md

 ---

-By identifying and targeting these specific demographics and user segments, you can tailor your app's features, content, and marketing efforts to resonate with their preferences, interests, and behaviors.
-This targeted approach will help you attract and engage users who are most likely to benefit from and appreciate the unique value proposition of your app.
+By identifying and targeting these specific demographics and user segments, you can tailor our app's features, content, and marketing efforts to resonate with their preferences, interests, and behaviors.
+This targeted approach will help you attract and engage users who are most likely to benefit from and appreciate the unique value proposition of our app.